 Service and Therapy Animals – Part 1: Getting Started

-We begin this three-part series with a basic overview of the different types of service, emotional support and therapy animals.
+We begin this two-part series with a basic overview of the different types of service, emotional support and therapy animals.

 So, you’re thinking about getting, or someone has recommended that you get, a service dog, therapy animal, or emotional support animal (ESA).
 Or perhaps you have reached the decision that you need a service animal to help with your disability.
 Whether you self-train your animal, work with a professional trainer, or obtain an animal that has already been trained, ask a million questions to make sure that you have all the information you need.
 Getting an animal is at least a 10-year commitment for you and a lifetime commitment for your animal.
 There are differences among the three main types of “working” animals.
 The following information will help you distinguish among these three types.

 - A service dog (can also be a miniature horse with some stipulations) is any dog that has been individually trained to do work or perform tasks for the benefit of an individual with a disability that they cannot do for themselves because of their disability.
 There are many types of service dogs and many different types of tasks that they might be asked to perform.
 A service dog does not have to be tested, registered, or insured and has access to most places where the general public is allowed.